LucasHazardous/SentenceFusion/README.md

 ---

-## Project
+## Project - part 1

 ### Goal

 Create an application that will allow user creation.
 Created users will be able to participate in writing a story.
 There will be one rule: a single user can't write two sentences in a row - that ensures that at least two people will be writing a story.
-Later we will also create a representative website of this project that will showcase the first sentence, which will be shared through a public endpoint.
+Later we will also create a public endpoint that will return number of created sentences.

 Our task is to properly configure MongoDB to make it work.
 Let's do it.